 For female patients of child-bearing age: Discuss with your doctor regarding family planning if you will be starting or are currently taking Lamotrigine.

-Tell your healthcare professional immediately if your seizures get worse or change differently after you start on this medicine.
+Tell your healthcare professional immediately if your seizures get worse or become different after you have started this medication.

 If you miss a dose, take the missed dose as soon as you remember.
 If it is almost time for your next dose, take only the usual dose.
 Do not double your dose or use extra medicine to make up for the missed dose.